kshurik/rekkobook/docs/chapter1/content_filter.md

 interacted with.
 It then identifies other items that have similar attributes and recommends them to the user.
 For example, if a user has previously listened to Taylor Swift songs, the system will identify other Taylor Swift songs as well as songs with similar attributes, such as a similar genre or artist.
-In industry, this type of recommendations is showed with "Similar to ...".
-It is additional nudge to increase interest of a user as recommendations with explanation seems to be really personalized from the user's point of view.
+In industry, this type of recommendation is shown with "Similar to ...".
+It is an additional nudge to increase the interest of a user as recommendations with explanations seem to be personalized from the user's point of view.

 In conclusion, content-based filtering is a type of recommender system that recommends items to users based on their past preferences and behaviors.
-Next, we jump to coding part and create simple Word2Vec model via [`gensim`](https://pypi.org/project/gensim/) library.
+Next, we jump to the coding part and create a simple Word2Vec model via [`gensim`](https://pypi.org/project/gensim/) library.
-Well explained logic of Word2Vec model you can find [here](https://jalammar.github.io/illustrated-word2vec/).
+Well-explained the logic of the Word2Vec model you can find [here](https://jalammar.github.io/illustrated-word2vec/).
-Here, we will not discuss details of implementation.
+Here, we will not discuss the details of implementation.

 ### gensim: example of content-based recommendations based on Doc2Vec approach
-Now, we move on to implementation of content-based recommender using `gensim` library and Doc2Vec.
-It is almost the same as Word2Vec with sligh modification, but idea remains the same.
+Now, we move on to the implementation of a content-based recommender using `gensim` library and Doc2Vec.
+It is almost the same as Word2Vec with slight modifications, but the idea remains the same.

 #### 0. Configuration
 ```{code-cell} ipython3